synedra/runzoho/README.md

 # Zoho CRM Tasks Integration

 This application uses Zoho CRM Tasks as the backend for a simplified todo list functionality, integrated through RunAlloy.
-You can find a more detailed description in this [blog post].
+You can find a more detailed description in this [blog post](https://github.com/synedra/runzoho/blob/main/BLOG_POST.md).

 ## Prerequisites
 - Httpie (instructions below)